 My research interests focus on how social relationships of power and inequality influence people’s interactions with the environment.
-Carrying out projects in Uganda, Vietnam, and the US South, I have explored food insecurity, rural livelihoods, forced migration, the politics of environmental conservation, and climate change.
+Carrying out projects in Uganda, Vietnam, and the U.S. South, I have explored food insecurity, rural livelihoods, forced migration, the politics of environmental conservation, and climate change.
 More than anything, I love to talk with people, to hear their stories in their words, and to get a glimpse into the ways they have built their lives and livelihoods in a variety of ecological and political-economic contexts.
+Most recently, I have become interested in the ways campus farms can deepen students’ understanding of and engagement with local food systems and support efforts to make those food systems more just, vibrant, and ecologically sustainable.

 I have taught in the Environmental Studies and General Education programs at Eckerd since 2014.
 Previously, I taught Cultural and Environmental Anthropology at the University of South Florida St Petersburg, Hillsborough Community College, and the University of Georgia.
 From 2012-2014, I was a Postdoctoral Research Associate with the USDA Forest Service and Center for Integrative Conservation Research at the University of Georgia, where I conducted research on perceptions of and vulnerability to climate change and minority land rights and dispossession in Georgia.